-If you are chosen to be part of the International Scholars Program, you will develop a clear and comprehensive understanding of global issues and international perspectives.
-You will feel comfortable moving between different cultures and languages, be committee to finding solutions to critical global issues and, most importantly, be willing to look at the world from a viewpoint different than your own.
+If you are chosen to be part of the International Scholars Program at the College of Charleston, you will develop a clear and comprehensive understanding of global issues and international perspectives.
+You will feel comfortable moving between different cultures and languages, be committed to finding solutions to critical global issues and – most importantly – be willing to look at the world from a viewpoint different than your own.

-- Live in Honors College residence halls during your freshman year
+- Live in Honors College residence halls during your freshman year.

-- Study Abroad during the month of May at the end of your freshman year
+- Study abroad during the month of May at the end of your freshman year.

 - Meet regularly with an experienced mentor.